Teenage Mutant Ninja Turtles III: Plot

 Walker bargains with Lord Norinaga over weapons for gold.
 Michelangelo consoles Mitsu about Kenshin, whom she loves.
-In the present, Casey tries to help the Honor Guards adjust to the 20th Century, while Kenshin and Splinter fear the Ninja Turtles will not return before the sixty hours are up.
+In the present, Casey tries to help the honor guards adjust to the 20th century, while Kenshin and Splinter fear the Ninja Turtles will not return before the sixty hours are up.

 In the past, Donatello has a replica scepter made, but Michelangelo and Raphael break it during an argument.
 Mitsu informs them that Lord Norinaga is buying Walker's guns and will attack the village the next morning.
 Raphael discovers that Yoshi has the original scepter.
 The Turtles are angry at Mitsu for hiding it and forcing them to fight her war.
 However, Mitsu's grandfather admits it was his idea for the Turtles to fight in her place.

 Whit betrays everyone, captures Mitsu, and steals the scepter.
 The Turtles go to the palace to rescue Mitsu but are cornered by Norinaga and his soldiers.
 The Turtles free all prisoners, who join the battle.
 After lengthy fighting, Leonardo defeats Lord Norinaga in a sword duel.
 Walker escapes with the scepter, but is trapped at the boat dock.
 Walker throws the scepter into the air, but the Turtles catch it.
-Whit, who switched his alliance after Walker betrayed him, throws a fireball, knocking Walker off the dock to his death.
+Whit, who switched his alliance after Walker betrayed him, launches a flaming boulder from a wooden catapult at Walker, knocking him off the dock to his death in the crashing river below.

 Michelangelo and Raphael want to stay in the past, feeling appreciated there.
 When Kenshin activates the scepter, their decision becomes urgent.
 Mitsu reminds Michelangelo of his promise to return Kenshin to his own time.
-Michelangelo reluctantly agrees, but he misses grabbing the scepter and is left behind.
-The Honor Guards switch back with the Turtles, except for Michelangelo.
-Fortunately, Benkei, the remaining Honor Guard, activates the scepter and swaps places with Michelangelo, just before the scepter burns out.
+Michelangelo reluctantly agrees, but he misses grabbing the scepter and is left behind as the honor guards switch back with the Turtles.
+The remaining honor guard activates the scepter and swaps places with Michelangelo just before the scepter burns out.

 Norinaga surrenders to Mitsu, and Kenshin is given the scepter; the two lovers are reunited.
 Meanwhile, Michelangelo is depressed about growing up.
-Splinter cheers him up by performing an Elvis Presley impression, and the other Turtles join in with a final dance number.
+Splinter cheers him up by performing an Elvis Presley impression, and the other Turtles join in with a dance number.